Responsible gambling – help & advice

 Step Change

 Step Change is a debit management organisation that provides people with completely free, confidential and expert debt advice and money guidance.
-They help you deal with debt management plans, bankruptcy and dead arrangement schemes.
+They help you deal with debt management plans, bankruptcy and debt arrangement schemes.

 Website: www.stepchange.org